digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     > Photos of the speaker screw locations in the door assembly, and the door post-removal respectively

 1. Do one of the following:
-    - If keeping the original loom, create an adapter with a [male housing 2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
+    - If keeping the original loom, create or purchase an adapter with a [male housing 2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other

+        > Manufacturers such as [Aerpro](../../Credits.md#sources) can provide these adapters at time of writing, part number ``

     - If modifying the loom, cut and crimp the spade connectors for your speakers onto the loom.
 As much slack as possible should be secured to the door or the back of the speaker, to avoid interference with other components

         Regardless of method used, note: